computational-psychology/stimupy/docs/topic_guides/waves.md

 ```

 ## Even, odd or integer number of elements
-For some gratings, you want an integer number of phases,
+Particularly for gratings, the requirements on the number of elements can be very different depending on the use-case.
-i.e., only "full" bars
+In some cases, you may want to ensure that your grating has an integer number of phases,
--- often this is how think of squarewaves
+e.g., if you want to avoid partial bars in a squarewave grating.
-For other stimuli, you may be fine with an "incomplete" phase at the end.
+For other stimuli, you may be fine with an "incomplete" phase at the end, e.g. if your sinewave grating consists of 7.1 cycles.
-In some cases, you may be even more specific, and want an _even_ number of phases,
+In yet other situations, you may want to be even more specific and may want to make sure that you have an _even_ number of phases in your grating,
-(i.e. a full number of _periods_),
+(i.e. a full number of _periods_, as many bright as dark bars),
 or an _odd_ number of phases.
 The `period` argument controls this behavior
-when `stimupy` resolves the periodity for you.
+when `stimupy` resolves the periodicity for you.
 it can be `"even"`, `"odd"`, `"either"` (ensures only complete phases), or `"ignore"`:
 ```{code-cell}
 sinewave = waves.sine_linear(visual_size=(10, 10), ppd=10, n_bars=5)